Australian Senator Casually Breastfed While Giving a Speech to Parliament

 Another day, another story about a woman who continued to do what she usually does while going through the process of child-rearing.
-In May, Australian Senator Larissa Waters made headlines as the first woman to breastfeed during a parliamentary vote, and on Wednesday she became the first woman to do the same while delivering a speech to parliament.
+In May, Australian Senator Larissa Waters made headlines as the first woman to breastfeed during a parliamentary vote, and on Wednesday she became the first woman to do the same while delivering a speech to Parliament.

 According to HuffPost Australia, Waters was in the middle of feeding her 14-week-old daughter, Alia, when her turn came to speak on a motion addressing the prevalence of black lung disease in the country’s coal miners.
 She told BuzzFeed News that she breastfed during the speech because “black lung disease is back among coal miners in Queensland, and Alia was hungry.”